Gigaspaces/xap-docs/site/content/xap/12.2/admin/xap-manager-rest-overview.markdown

 When security is enabled, the REST API performs basic authentication and checks if the user has sufficient privileges to execute the operation.

-{{%note%}}
+{{%note "Note"%}}
-Note that since basic authentication does not encrypt user credentials, running a manager in a secured environment without SSL is a security hazard, and the system detects this and aborts.
+Basic authentication does not encrypt user credentials, so running a manager in a secure environment without SSL is a security hazard; the system detects this and aborts.
 You must **explicitly** enable or disable the SSL by setting the system property `com.gs.manager.rest.ssl.enabled`.
 {{%/note%}}

 You can either: